awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

       unset AWS_DEFAULT_OUTPUT
       unset AWS_PROFILE

-### Option 4 (PowerShell only)
+### Option 4 (PowerShell)

-Configuration for PowerShell requires Windows PowerShell for AWS, part of the software package [AWS Tools for Powershell](https://aws.amazon.com/powershell/).

-**Installation of PowerShell software**

-If this software is not present on your Start Menu, perform the following two steps:
+**Configuration of AWS credentials**

-1. Download the software and install it from the above link.
+1. If you do not have the AWS Tools for Powershell, download and install them following the instructions here. <https://aws.amazon.com/powershell/>.

 1. Start a Windows PowerShell for AWS session.
-If prompted for AWS Secret Key during initialization, type Control-C to break out of the dialog download it and start a Windows PowerShell for AWS session.
+If prompted for AWS Secret Key during initialization, type Control-C to break out of the dialog.

-**Configuration of AWS Credentials**

-Configure your AWS credentials with the following PowerShell commands.
+1. Configure your AWS credentials with the following PowerShell commands.
 Note that if you are using an instructor supplied AWS account, you must include the optional SessionToken flag and value as shown below in brackets (omit the brackets when running the command):

         Set-AWSCredentials -AccessKey <Your access key> -SecretKey <Your secret key> \
         [ -SessionToken <your session key> ] -StoreAs <SomeProfileName>